KremkowLab/tangential_recording/README.md

 NB hardware:
 1- You should have pylon viewer (or any equivalent) to exposed the sparse noise in a reliable way: make sure you exposed one image every 50 ms to spare time.
-2- it is expected that you record your digital input into an additional NI-DAQ plugged onto your Neuropixel recording system.
-When doing so a synchronization between both card is required (included in our pipeline).
-For this options a second synchronizing TTL (from the Neuropixel card into the NI-DAQ card in the NI-PXIe will become the "syncrhonizing TTL").
+2- Your TTL should be recorded into an additional NI-DAQ plugged onto your Neuropixel recording system.
+When doing so an extra synchronization between both card will be is required before which is included in our repo.
+For this options a second synchronizing TTL from the Neuropixel card into the NI-DAQ card in the NI-PXIe will become the "syncrhonizing TTL".
-If required the script can also work with simpler version wia a direct input of the "visual stimulus TTL" should be plugged into the digital input in the front of the neuropixel recording card.